amanenk/gokeeper/README.md

   Please, send us a link to your code, with instructions to run and any additional documents you find relevant.

 Basic flow:

 - a few guests come to the place
 - waiter checks the tables `GET http://localhost:3000/tables/?isBusy=false`
 - waiter marks the table as busy `PUT http://localhost:3000/tables/2`
 - waiter creates order assigned to a table`POST http://localhost:3000/orders/`
 - waiter adds guests to the order `POST http://localhost:3000/orders/2/guests/`
 - waiter gets the list of available meals `GET http://localhost:3000/meals`
 - waiter adds ordered meal to order `POST http://localhost:3000/orders/2/order-items/`
 - waiter assigns an ordered meal to the guest `POST http://localhost:3000/orders/2/guests/6/order-items/5`
 - a guest leaves, waiter removes him from the order `DELETE http://localhost:3000/orders/2/guests/2/order-items/2`
 - when it is time to finish the order waiter creates the bill `POST http://localhost:3000/orders/2/bills/`
 - and adds ordered items to a bill `POST http://localhost:3000/orders/2/bills/1/order-items/6`
 - waitier generates final bills for the order  `POST http://localhost:3000/orders/2/finish`

 ### TODO:

 - use cache for waiters structure and for orders structure
-- add recoverer
 - add websocket to notify waiters